Background

 How can we measure attachment?

-Attachment arises from a complex interplay between psychological, behavioural, biological, and brain processes.
+Attachment arises from a complex interplay between psychological, behavioural, physiological and neurobiological processes.

 It can be measured by traditional attachment tools like behavioural observation, interviews and self-reports.

-Attachment can also be measured by social neuroscience methods like physiology (e.g., heart rate), endocrinology (e.g., cortisol or oxytocin secretion) and neuroimaging (brain activation, structure and connectivity).
+Attachment can also be measured by social neuroscience methods like physiology (e.g., heart rate), endocrinology (e.g., cortisol or oxytocin secretion), genetics and epigenetics, neuroimaging (brain activation, structure and connectivity) and hyperscanning (2nd person social neuroscience to measure synchrony).

 Purpose